kimmokal/CC-Art-Critics/README.md

 jupyter notebook
 ```

-To train the abstract art discriminator, run `abstract_image_discriminator_training.ipynb`.
-It gives a score from 0 to 1 based on the abstractness of the image.<br/>
+To train the abstract art discriminator, run `abstract_image_discriminator_training.ipynb`.<br/>
+It gives a score from 0 to 1 based on the abstractness of the image.
+It is possible to train the networks with a CPU, but it can be painfully slow.
+Training the networks with a GPU is highly recommended.
 The architecture of the network is defined in `image_regressor_model.py`.

 ### Step 5 - Train the feedback predictor